 A central lift point is located on the top of the unit.
 The central lift point is connected to a lift structure inside the unit.
 Attach a sling or hook directly to the central lift point only if the devices are in good condition and the equipment being used to raise the unit has sufficient capacity.
 For approximate weights, see Specifications.
-Always remain aware of people and objects around when moving or lifting the unit.
-Keep the doors and hood closed and locked.
+Always remain aware of others around you when moving or lifting the unit.
+Keep the doors closed and locked.

 Figure 3-13.
-Central Lift Point Location
+Lift Point